iesl/author_coref/doc/LARGE_SCALE_EXPERIMENT_NOTES.md

   // The title of the publication val title = new StringSlot("title")
   // The words of the title that will be used in the word embedding representation of the title
-  // NOTE: Casing of these keywords should match casing of learned embeddings
-  // Typically, we recommend your embeddings be lowercased and so these keywords should be as well. val titleEmbeddingKeywords = new StringListSlot("titleEmbeddingKeywords")
+  // NOTE: The casing here should match the casing used in your embedding keystore val titleEmbeddingKeywords = new StringListSlot("titleEmbeddingKeywords")
   // The topics discovered using LDA or similar method val topics = new StringListSlot("topics")